coursera-dl/coursera-dl/README.md

 Troubleshooting
 ---------------

-If it's finding 0 sections, you probably have a bad cookies file.
+* If it's finding 0 sections, you probably have a bad cookies file.
+Re-login to the site with your browser, copy the cookie file and try again (step 3 & 4 above).
+(Use -l listing.html and then examine that file -- if it's the non-logged-in page then this is definitely your problem.)

-Use -l listing.html and then examine that file -- if it's the non-logged-in page then this is definitely your problem.
+* If you get the error: "ValueError: need more than 1 value to unpack", the process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.

 Tested on: